guangyu-he/py_executer/README.md

 ### Options

-- `-v`, `--venv <VENV_PATH>`: Specify a custom virtual environment path.
-If set, this venv will be used directly (not managed by uv), requirements.txt will not be installed, and clean mode will be ignored.
+- `-v`, `--venv <VENV_PATH>`: Specify a custom virtual environment path (default: `.venv` or `venv`).
+If a valid venv is present, this venv will be used directly (not managed by uv), requirements.txt will not be installed, and clean mode will be ignored.
 - `-E`, `--env <KEY=VALUE>`: Additional environment variables in the format KEY=VALUE.
 Can be used multiple times.
 - `-e`, `--env-file <ENV_FILE>`: Path to a .env file (default: `.env` in the current directory).
 - `--quiet`: Suppress output from the CLI.